 Calculating the Dates for Mo’edim

 There are two turns of the year.
 The first turn of the year occurs in the Spring, the second turn of the year occurs in the Fall.
-Spring begins with the arrival of the Vernal (Spring) Equinox on approximately March 20-21 of each year.
-Fall begins with the arrival of the Autumnal (Fall) Equinox on approximately September 22-23 of each year.
+Spring usually begins with the arrival of the Vernal (Spring) Equinox on approximately March 19-21 of each year, however, sometimes this may vary.
+Fall usually begins with the arrival of the Autumnal (Fall) Equinox on approximately September 22-23 of each year, however, sometimes this may also vary.
 The civil Hebrew calendar begins with the turn of the year that occurs in the Fall.
 The ecclesiastical Hebrew calendar begins with the turn of the year that occurs in the Spring.
-Because the ecclesiastical year begins in the Spring, the First Month, Aviv, usually begins with the first new moon sighted after the arrival of the Vernal Equinox.
+Because the ecclesiastical year begins in the Spring, the First Month, Aviv (Nisan), usually begins with the first new moon sighted after the arrival of the Vernal Equinox.
 There are other factors to consider, however, before declaring a new year for mo’edim on the ecclesiastical calendar.
 Please note that these factors are relevant in the Northern Hemisphere:

 - Arrival of the “latter” rains: These rains occur in the Spring, and are necessary for the ripening of grain (flax, barley, wheat, oats etc.) which is harvested in Spring;